ILDaviz/bavard/doc/guide/index.md

 - **Fluent Syntax:** Write readable queries such as `User().query().where(User.schema.age.greaterThan(18)).get()`.
 - **Offline-first ready:** Native support for client-side UUIDs (`HasUuids`) and driver-agnostic architecture.
 - **Advanced features:** Already includes soft deletes, Automatic timestamps, Global scopes, and Polymorphic relationships.
+- **No Magic:** Code generation is 100% optional.
+Bavard leverages Dart's runtime capabilities and mixins to handle relationships and data casting dynamically at runtime, allowing you to iterate without waiting for build processes.
 - **Type Safety:** Optional code generation for fully typed getters and setters.

 ## Core Concepts